Cavic Festival 2025: Merged Realms – Beyond Boundaries

 How to Apply:

-Submit your work or project proposal to submissions@cavicfestival.africa by April 30, 2025.
+Submit your work or project proposal to submissions@cavicfestival.africa by September 30, 2025.
 Selected participants will have the opportunity to exhibit or perform at the festival, connect with global audiences, and collaborate with leading creatives and technologists.

 Call for Volunteers